jailsonsf/Jailson-Farias/springBoot/project-p2lp2/README.md

 ## Description

-This project aims to get students involved with real problems;
+This project aims to get students involved with real problems

 In this projects, i created an API for book sales.

 ## Used technologies